katipogluMustafa/markdown-editor/README.md

 ### Requirements

+1. Markdown pages can be rendered as HTML.
+2. Markdown editor and HTML preview is synchronized automatically.
+3. Markdown editor inputs are sanitized from harmful inputs.
-1. A user can open files from the file system.
+4. A user can open files from the file system.
-2. A user can save the changes to the file back to the file system.
+5. A user can save the changes to the file back to the file system.
-3. Markdown pages can be rendered as HTML:
-4. Rendered HTML can be exported.
+6. Rendered HTML can be exported.
-5. Rendered HTML can be copied to clipboard.
+7. Rendered HTML can be copied to clipboard.

 ### Design

 | ![](imgs/image.png) |
 | :---: |
 | v0.1 wireframe |